ullibniss/INNO-Networks-Engineering/INR_4th_lab_Fedorov_Alexey.md

 To inform OSPF neighbors about a static route, it must be redistributed into OSPF.
 Redistribution enables routes obtained from other sources, such as static routes, to be shared within the OSPF network, allowing OSPF neighbors to learn and utilize them.

-I refactored network topology:
+I refactored the network topology:

 ![image](https://github.com/user-attachments/assets/c403f4b1-f178-4a0b-95fc-74ba78b9ed3b)

-Then I prepared `client-5`.
+Then, I prepared `client-5`.

 ![image](https://github.com/user-attachments/assets/89510545-6a64-4a56-b655-34923c1f72bd)